polymonster/permute/README.md

 ## Defining Inputs

-Toml is used define inputs which will permutations can be generated from:
+Toml is used define inputs which permutations can be generated from:

 ```toml
 channels = [[